 Under European Commission law you can only use an EU or UN certified car seat while in the region.
 There are no car seats that are certified world-wide, though this booster seat is pretty darn close and is certified for US, Canada and European markets.

 Clear cut, right?
 Except that there are plenty of risks that come with renting a car seat.
-In Europe one big issue if you have a toddler is that rear-facing beyond 15-18 months isn’t common practice or required by law, even though it’s up to four times safer than forward-facing.
+In Europe one big issue if you have a toddler is that rear-facing beyond 15-18 months isn’t common practice or required by EU car seat laws, even though it’s up to four times safer than forward-facing.
 If you rent a car seat for a 2 year old, you might be given one that only faces forward.

 If you rent a car seat for a 3 year old, you could be given a booster seat!
 There’s no way our kids were physically developed or mature enough at 3 years old to sit in a booster seat.
 They’d need to stay fully upright even through jetlag-induced naps and resist the temptation to reach for a fallen toy.
 Even if you’re willing to look past their underdeveloped spines and hip bones, there aren’t many 3 year olds with that level of self-control.